Linda Crampton is an experienced teacher with a first-class honors degree in biology. She writes about the scientific

 Certain proteins in blood and specific ones attached to the cell membrane form the complement system.
 This system has a number of functions in the immune system.
-Activated complement molecules cause the attraction of phagocytes—white blood cells that engulf and destroy invaders—when an infection is present.
-Complement molecules also cause lysis (bursting) of bacteria.
+It "complements" the activity of antibodies and phagocytes.
+Phagocytes are white blood cells that engulf and destroy invaders.
+More than twenty complement proteins have been discovered.

-Actin and myosin are proteins that exist as filaments in muscle fibers (or muscle cells).
-When calcium ions are present the filaments slide over each other, causing the muscle to contract.
+Actin and myosin are proteins that exist as filaments in muscle fibers (which are actually muscle cells).
+When calcium ions are present, the filaments slide over each other, causing the muscle to contract.
 The proteins are also found in other types of cells and are responsible for various movements of and within the cells.

 Myoglobin is a red pigment in muscles that binds to oxygen.
 It releases the oxygen to the muscle cells when they need to produce energy.
-Myosin has some similarities to hemoglobin but also some differences.
+Myoglobin has some similarities to hemoglobin but also has some differences.

 Ferritin is a protein in cells that stores iron and releases it when it’s needed.
 Ferritin is found in the skeletal muscles and also in the liver, spleen, bone marrow, and other areas of the body.
 A small amount of ferritin is present in blood.

 The outer layer of cells is called the cell membrane or the plasma membrane.
 It's made chiefly of a double layer of phospholipids (the "phospholipid bilayer"), cholesterol molecules, and protein molecules.

 Membrane proteins are classified into three major categories.

 - Peripheral proteins are present at the outer and/or inner surface of a membrane.
 The bond between a peripheral protein and the cell membrane is weak and often temporary.
 Peripheral proteins frequently sit on the surface of the membrane but sometimes extend a small distance into it.

 - Integral proteins are not only present on the membrane surface but also penetrate the membrane.
 Most extend all the way through the membrane and are known as transmembrane proteins.
 Some integral proteins span the membrane multiple times.

 - Lipid-bound or Lipid-linked proteins are located entirely within the phospholipid bilayer and don't extend to either membrane surface.
 They are rarer than the other types of membrane proteins.

 Functions of Membrane Proteins